ton/PLYbench/README.md

 * [Catch2](https://github.com/catchorg/Catch2)

-Note that to be able to reproduce the parse performance of PLYwoot for ASCII models, the following dependencies are required as well:
+Note that to be able to reproduce the parse performance of PLYwoot for ASCII models, it is recommend to install the following dependencies as well:

 * [fast_float](https://github.com/fastfloat/fast_float)
 * [fast_int](https://github.com/ton/fast_int)